 Using your browser, go to paypal.com and login to your account.

-The amount on the bigger font is just your balance in your preferred currency and have not necessarily been converted.
-You can check how much you have in peso or in dollar on the PHP/USD section.
+The amount in the bigger font is just your balance in your preferred currency and has not necessarily been converted.
+You can check how much you have in pesos or in dollars on the PHP/USD section.
 Then click "More."